 The receiver only draws 600 ma and with the low duty cycle of SSB, and keeping the output at 20 watts, these big batteries will keep you going for a week of casual operation at least.
 The small gas genny was available for recharging, but was not necessary over 4 days.
 Some say the Tune signal sounds like a harmonica.

 Above: Then there’s the GRC-9, permanently mounted in the old Bronco – Always reliable low power CW or AM voice comms up and down the coast from remote campsites, or even while mobile.
 T-17 carbon microphone (of course) but powered by a homebrew 12 volt-HV power supply mounted under the seat.
 No room for a big DY-88 in here!

 But I miss the sound of the dynamotor – The Song of Our People.

-Available too late for WWII, the GRC-9 was widely used in Korea and early-on in Vietnam.
+Available too late for WWII, the GRC-9 was widely used in Korea, throughout the 1950’s and early-on in Vietnam.
 For more information on the GRC-9, take a look here: AN/GRC-9

 Here at Forward Operating Base BIGFOOT the trap is set at the Fuel Dump.